syndbg/syndbg.github.io/content/evaluating-a-languages-teaching-worth.md

 ## State

-I've gone through the process of learning programming, becoming employeed, becoming a mentor and lecturer myself in the past 12 months.
+I've gone through the process of learning programming, becoming employed, becoming a mentor and lecturer myself in the past 12 months.
 But this is a long topic for an other blog post.

 So let's start this.